Tests for colour vision defects and types of colour blindness

 The Ishihara Color Vision Test consists of a booklet, each page containing a circular pattern (or "plate") comprising many dots of various colors, brightness and sizes.

 The seemingly random coloured dots are arranged in such a fashion that a person with normal colour vision will see a single-digit or two-digit number within the array of dots.
-But a colour blind person will either be unable to see a number or will see a different number than the one seen by a person with normal colour vision.
+A person with a colour defect will either be unable to see a number or will see a different number than the one seen by a person with normal colour vision.

 The complete Ishihara Colour Vision Test contains 38 plates.
-Abbreviated versions that contain 14 or 24 plates are more frequently used as screening tests during a comprehensive eye exam.
+Abbreviated versions that contain 14 or 24 plates are more frequently used as screening tests during a comprehensive eye examination.

-People being tested generally view the Ishihara plates in normal room lighting while wearing their normal prescription glasses.
-Because the Ishihara test requires the person being screened to recognise and identify numbers, the test may be less reliable when testing the colour vision of very young children, (this can be overcome by the optometrist asking the child to trace the shape with their finger).
+People being tested generally view the Ishihara plates in normal room lighting while wearing their usual prescription glasses.
+As the Ishihara test requires the person being screened to recognise and identify numbers, the test may be less reliable when testing the colour vision of very young children, (this can be overcome by the optometrist asking the child to trace the shape with their finger).

 A term frequently used to describe the colour images in a Ishihara Colour Vision Test is "pseudoisochromatic plates."
 This alludes to some of the coloured dots in the pattern that may at first seem equal ("iso-") in colour ("chromatic") with surrounding dots.

-Since the introduction of the Ishihara Colour Vision Test, medical device companies have developed similar colour blindness screening tests using pseudoisochromatic plates.
+Since the introduction of the Ishihara Colour Vision Test, medical device companies have developed similar colour vision screening tests also using pseudoisochromatic plates.

-Today there are also many colour vision apps, for example, the ColorDx computerised colour vision test (Konan Medical) is a self-administered, self-scoring app that's available to download on tablet computers.
+Today there are also many colour vision apps, for example, the ColorDx computerised colour vision test (by Konan Medical) is a self-administered, self-scoring app that's available to download on tablets and computers.

 Quantitative colour blind tests

-For a more detailed analysis of colour blindness and/or a person's ability to accurately perceive colours, a quantitative colour blind test is needed.
+For a more detailed analysis of colour deficiency and/or a person's ability to accurately perceive colours, a quantitative colour vision test is needed.